Kris Sparre

 Kris Sparre (born January 12, 1987) is a Canadian-German retired professional ice hockey player.
-He is currently the head coach for the Boston Fleet of the Professional Women's Hockey League (PWHL).
+He is the inaugural head coach for the PWHL Hamilton of the Professional Women's Hockey League (PWHL).
+He is also the assistant coach of the Canadian national women's ice hockey team.

 Playing career

 Sparre played major junior hockey with the Barrie Colts and Mississauga St. Michael's Majors in the Ontario Hockey League before joining the Columbia Inferno of the ECHL towards the end of the 2007-08 ECHL season.
 He then spent a season with the Idaho Steelheads, playing 56 regular season games and scoring 16 goals.
 In 2009, Sparre moved to Germany and signed for the Iserlohn Roosters of the Deutsche Eishockey Liga.
 He would also play for ERC Ingolstadt, Eisbären Berlin and Düsseldorfer EG, as well as stints in DEL2 with Dresdner Eislöwen and Löwen Frankfurt before retiring in 2016.

 Coaching career

 Sparre served as an assistant coach for the San Diego Gulls of the American Hockey League (AHL) for three seasons.

 On July 23, 2025, Sparre was named the head coach for the Boston Fleet of the PWHL.

+On May 27, 2026, he was named the head coach for the PWHL Hamilton expansion team.

+On September 24, 2026, he was named assistant coach of the Canadian national women's ice hockey team for the 2026-27 season.